kevinmuzonda/alx-low_level_programming/0x09-static_libraries/README.md

-This is a readme on static libabries
+This is a readme on static libabrie that we tryings